crest-summit/summit-docs/docs/Tools/Actions.md

 The concept of Advancing a proposal is centered around keeping related work connected in Summit and was designed to reduce re-entry of data.
 When advancing work from one type of proposal to another, Users should use this action to create a related proposal instead of the "Get Started" button to create an entirely new unrelated proposal.

-## Activity Types
+## Types of Work
 Each new submission to a sponsor requires the Type of Work to be identified with one of the following:

 - White Paper: A statement of work sent to the Sponsor that will not result in an award until a Proposal has been submitted.
 - Letter of Intent: Notice to the Sponsor of intent to submit a Proposal.
 - Pre-Proposal: A statement of work and/or budget sent to the Sponsor before a Proposal that does not result in an award.
 - Proposal: A full statement of work and budget sent to the Sponsor that may result in an award.
-- Revision: An update to an existing item before an award has been issued.
+- Supplement: Adding additional funds for additional work on a current award without adding additional time to the project period.
-- Other: New work associated with a previous award such as a supplement, continuation or renewal.
+- Continuation: Adding additional funds and additional time for additional work on a current award.

 The options to Advance depend upon the Type of Work.
 The following shows which types can be advanced to which:

-- White Paper  -> Pre-Proposal, Proposal, Revision
+- Letter of Intent -> Letter of Intent, White Paper, Pre-Proposal, Proposal
-- Letter of Intent -> White Paper, Pre-Proposal, Proposal, Revision
+- White Paper -> Letter of Intent, White Paper, Pre-Proposal, Proposal
-- Pre-Proposal -> Proposal, Revision
+- Pre-Proposal -> Pre-Proposal, Proposal
-- Proposal -> Revision
+- Proposal -> Proposal, Supplement, Continuation
-- Revision -> Revision
+- Supplement -> Supplement
-- Other -> Revision
+- Continuation -> Continuation

 ## Advance Process
 To Advance work, the User should start in the previously submitted proposal.
 The user accesses the Action Menu and selects the Advance action to create a new proposal.